ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ```

-We're using the `AzureCLI` task with an inline PowerShell script to create the various resources in Azure through the MyAzureSubscription service connection we created earlier.
+We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) with an inline PowerShell script to create the various resources in Azure through the MyAzureSubscription service connection we created earlier.
 I've chosen Azure CLI for its simplicity and because it has an extension which allows me to also interact Azure DevOps.

 #### Provision the Azure virtual machine